 It does not really matter if your business is on a small or large scale; when a crisis hits the market, you will most likely be affected.
 For some, that impact may vary for different businesses.
-The apt example, living through 2020, is the COVID-19.
-Almost all the businesses around the world have been affected in this unprecedented time.
+An apt example, of living through 2020, is COVID-19.
+Almost all businesses around the world have been affected in this unprecedented time.
 When a company was aiming for certain progress in normal time, it should be happy if they get more than half of that.
 You need to rethink your KPIs with respect to the market situation around you.
 You cannot aim for too high, nor can it be too low.
 It would not be the most professional thing to do if you use COVID-19 as an excuse for not achieving a certain KPI.

 Return on investment:

 The number of engagements on your digital platform is all well and good, and that is just the first part of the job that your company expects from you as a digital marketer.
 The second part of the company’s job would be expecting you to turn those engagements into leads.
-For this, you are required to deep analysis or how much of the engagement are converting into leads and set your KPI accordingly.
+For this, you are required to deep analysis of how much of the engagement is converting into leads and set your KPI accordingly.
 One way of doing it is to imagine yourself in your target audience’s shoes and set your marketing strategy accordingly to ensure that you fulfill a certain KPI.

 The number of engagements on your digital platform is all well and good, and that is just the first part of the job that your company is expecting from you as a digital marketing strategy.
 The second part of the job that the company would be expecting you to do is turn to turn those engagements into leads.
-For this, you are required to do a deep analysis of how much of the engagement are converting into leads and set your KPI accordingly.
+For this, you are required to do a deep analysis of how much of the engagement is converting into leads and set your KPI accordingly.
 One way of doing it is to imagine yourself in your target audience’s shoes and set your marketing strategy according to what you would like to see as the consumer.

 You might be doing a very good digital marketing strategy, but you can only do so much.
 The strategies of search engine optimization and some other factors are not in your hands.
 If you believe a certain KPI will prove beneficial for you, give it time to show results.
 You cannot judge the efficiency of a KPI too early that you change it, nor can you linger on with it too much that your business has sustained a significant loss.
-In terms of a digital marketing campaign, supposing, you are doing an SEO and targeting a specific keyword.
+In terms of a digital marketing campaign, suppose, you are doing an SEO and targeting a specific keyword.
 If those keywords are not bringing traffic to your platform, you can continue with it for a specific time before changing your strategy and adjusting your KPI accordingly.

 When it comes to setting up a KPI, there is no right or wrong method for it.
 A KPI that is good for one company does not mean that the same KPI will do wonders for the other company as well.
 We have already talked about the fact that each company has its own business model and mission that they operate by.
 Apart from that, a company size in terms of employees and the time they have been running the business.
-What is commonly seen is that the bigger companies spend a lot of effort in analyzing the competition in the industry and set KPIs for how they can get ahead of them.
+What is commonly seen is that the bigger companies spend a lot of effort analyzing the competition in the industry and setting KPIs for how they can get ahead of them.
 As far as most start-ups are concerned, they look to make a name for themselves, and the initial KPIs that they set are for the objective to progress in the industry, rather than aiming to go ahead of an established company.
 To achieve both KPIs for the smaller and bigger industry, you need to have a solid digital marketing strategy to appear in the right consumers’ eyes and analyze what your competitors in the industries are up to.